litebird/litebird_sim/docs/source/mapmaking.rst

 2. The :math:`L_\infty` norm: :math:`\max_i\left|r_i^{(n)}\right|`.

 Function :func:`.make_destriped_map` adopts :math:`L_\infty`: it is
-stricter than :math:`L_\infty` norm, because it does not wash out the presence of a few large residuals even if all the others are negligible.
+stricter than :math:`L_2`, because it does not wash out the presence of a few large residuals even if all the others are negligible.

 The convergence of the Conjugated Gradient can be controlled by the